Recent Changes in the Law: by Berwick Solicitors Galway.

 Seat-belts for Children: Make sure they fit.
 Also “Lap Seat-belts”:

 There were three seat-belts provided in the rear of the above car; two three-point seat belts (covers across shoulder as well as across pelvis) and one lap-belt – (no strap across chest but simply across pelvis/waist).
-The High Court Judge stated that he was concerned that seat-belts might not fit the wearer/user; he cited case of younger person where the belt of a three point belt might, instead of staying at the pelvis, ride up to the abdomen.
+The High Court Judge stated that he was concerned that seat-belts might not fit the wearer/user; he cited cases of younger person where the belt of a three point belt might, instead of staying at the pelvis, ride up to the abdomen.
 Also, the diagonal strap across the chest could catch the neck.
 Both these eventualities could cause very serious injury and arise because the belts do not suit the size of the users.

 Wearing a lap-belt can cause very severe injury.
 In the present case, the Judge was of the view that such a lap belt could cause catastrophic injuries.